 Federal officials accidentally emailed a reporter their plans to spin Puerto Rico.

-In late September, the Pentagon included a Bloomberg News climate reporter Christopher Flavelle on a series of emails meant for Pentagon employees.
+In late September, the Pentagon included Bloomberg News climate reporter Christopher Flavelle on a series of emails meant for Pentagon employees.

 The emails detail talking points for convincing the public that the White House’s response to Puerto Rico was going well.
 Just one minor problem: It so wasn’t.
 Many Puerto Ricans have gone without power, clean water, and adequate food ever since Hurricane Maria hit last month.